 How can you make this dairy-free potato soup using what you already have?
 Here are some ideas…

-- No yukon gold potatoes? ➝ the only other potatoes that will yield the creamy results are russets
+- No Yukon gold potatoes? - the only other potatoes that will yield super creamy results are russets.

-- No dairy-free milk? ➝ cashew cream is great and makes it even thicker
+- No dairy-free milk? - cashew cream is great and makes it even creamier.

 GETTING THE MOST FLAVOR